Fran Nagle: Early life

-Nagle graduated from high school in West Lynn, Massachusetts and served in the United States Army Air Corps in World War II.
+Nagle graduated from high school in West Lynn, Massachusetts, and served in the United States Army Air Corps in World War II.
 A radio operator, Nagle's B-24 bomber was shot down on his first mission and he became a prisoner of war during the last three months of the conflict.

 Playing career

-He initially attended University of Massachusetts-Fort Devans (a temporary two-year college and campus for military veterans) from 1947 to 1948 and became the school's starting quarterback despite never having playing football before.
-In 1949, Nagle followed his coach, Bob Davis, to the University of Nebraska-Lincoln.
+He initially attended Massachusetts State College–Fort Devens (a temporary two-year college and campus for military veterans) from 1947 to 1948 and became the school's starting quarterback despite never having playing football before.
+In 1949, Nagle followed his coach, Bob Davis, to the University of Nebraska–Lincoln.
 As a quarterback at Nebraska, Nagle was the statistical leader for passing yards from 1949 and 1950.
 He holds a career Nebraska top 25 passing record at 1,289 yards in 190 attempts with 41.6% completions and 13 touchdowns.
 Nagle was the 43rd pick in the fourth round National Football League draft pick as a back for the Philadelphia Eagles in 1951.
 In 1952, he was signed by the Montreal Alouettes of the Canadian Football League but a training camp injury ended his career.